DavidBraslow/Our-Class-Graph/README.md

 ***

 ## Lesson Outline:

-See slides for additional detail.
+The PowerPoint slides provide the structure for this lesson.
+Use these slides to structure the lesson, and follow the timings on Slide 4.
 Notes on each slide provide presentation tips.

+Below is an overview of the lesson as structured in the slides

 **Step**: Problem <br/>
-**Time**: 10 min
+**Time**: Slides 1-5: 10 min

 _Goal/Scenario:_<br/>
 Make recommendations to me, as your teacher, about how to improve class cohesion.